-QCE and QCIA policy and procedures handbook Policy and procedures Scaffolding Scaffolding for assessment helps students understand the process for completing the task.
-Scaffolding will: maintain the integrity of the requirements of the task or assessment instrument allow for unique student responses and not lead to a predetermined response.
-Across the phases of learning, students will gradually be given more responsibility for understanding the processes required to complete their tasks.
-Checkpoints Checkpoints will: be outlined on student task sheets be used to monitor student progress be used to establish student authorship.
-Students will work on assessment during designated class times and show evidence of progress at scheduled checkpoints.
-Teachers will use these checkpoints to identify and support students to complete their assessment.
-Heads of Department and parents/carers will be contacted if checkpoints are not met.
-Drafting Drafting is a key checkpoint.
-Types of drafts differ depending on subject, e.g. written draft, rehearsal of a performance piece, or a product in development.
-Drafts will be used as evidence of student achievement in the case of illness or misadventure, or non-submission for other reasons.
-Feedback on a draft is: provided on a maximum of one draft of each student's response a consultative process that indicates aspects of the response to be improved or further developed delivered in a consistent manner and format for all students Feedback on a draft must not: compromise the authenticity of a student response introduce new ideas, language or research to improve the quality and integrity of the student work edit or correct spelling, grammar, punctuation and calculations allocate a mark.
+Feedback on a draft must not:

+- compromise the authenticity of a student response - introduce new ideas, language or research to improve the quality and integrity of the student work - edit or correct spelling, grammar, punctuation and calculations - allocate a mark.

 A copy of the feedback will be stored with a hard copy of the draft in the student's folio.

 Parents and caregivers will be notified by email about non-submission of drafts and the consequences of non-submission.

-Managing response length • Students must adhere to assessment response lengths as specified by syllabus documents.
-The procedures below support students to manage their response length. • If the student's response exceeds the word length required by the syllabus, the school will mark only the work up to the required length, excluding evidence over the prescribed limit Authenticating student responses • In cases where a student response is not authenticated as a student's own work, procedures for managing alleged academic misconduct will be followed.
-Access arrangements and reasonable adjustments, including illness and misadventure (AARA) Applications for AARA All AARA applications must be accompanied by the relevant supporting documentation and made as far in advance as possible to meet the QCAA published timelines.
-All evidence used to make decisions is recorded in the student's file by the Principal or his/her delegate.
-Applications for extensions to due dates for unforeseen illness and misadventure.
+Managing response length

+- Students must adhere to assessment response lengths as specified by syllabus documents.
+The procedures below support students to manage their response length. - If the student's response exceeds the word length required by the syllabus, the school will mark only the work up to the required length, excluding evidence over the prescribed limit

+Authenticating student responses

+• In cases where a student response is not authenticated as a student's own work, procedures for managing alleged academic misconduct will be followed.

+Access arrangements and reasonable adjustments, including illness and misadventure (AARA)

+Applications for AARA

+- a) All AARA applications must be accompanied by the relevant supporting documentation and made as far in advance as possible to meet the QCAA published timelines.
+All evidence used to make decisions is recorded in the student's file by the Principal or his/her delegate. - b) Applications for extensions to due dates for unforeseen illness and misadventure.
 Students and parents/carers must contact the Senior Schooling Deputy Principal or the Head of Department (Senior Schooling) as soon as possible and submit an AARA (Access arrangements and reasonable adjustments) Form 1A.
 This applies to both assignments and exams.

 A copy of the AARA package is on the school website.
 This package consists of a confidential medical report template, AARA Application Form 1A and confidential student statement.
-The application form and appropriate documentation needs to be submitted to the Head of Department (Senior Managing non- submission of assessment by the due date Schooling).
+The application form and appropriate documentation needs to be submitted to the Head of Department (Senior Schooling).

+Managing nonsubmission of assessment by the due date

 Teachers will collect progressive evidence of student responses to assessment instruments at the prescribed checkpoints.

 The checkpoints on the instrument-specific task sheets provide details of the evidence that will be collected.

-In circumstances where students are enrolled in a subject but do not submit a final response to an assessment (other than unseen examinations) and where evidence of student work: provided by the student for the purposes of authentication during the assessment preparation period is available, teachers make judgments based on this was not provided by the student on or before the due date as specified by the school and no other evidence is available, 'Not-Rated' (NR) must be entered in the Student Management system.
+In circumstances where students are enrolled in a subject but do not submit a final response to an assessment (other than unseen examinations) and where evidence of student work:

+- provided by the student for the purposes of authentication during the assessment preparation period is available, teachers make judgments based on this - was not provided by the student on or before the due date as specified by the school and no other evidence is available, 'Not-Rated' (NR) must be entered in the Student Management system.

 In circumstances where a student response is judged as NR, the student will not meet the requirements for that subject.